NickCrew/nickferguson.dev/site/content/posts/bio-part-1/index.md

 +++
 author = "Nick Ferguson"
-title = "Bits of My Life - Part 1: Linux Discovery" date = "2021-08-15"
+title = "Bits of My Life I"
+date = "2021-08-15"
-summary = "First post of a series on my favorite topic (me) where I explain how I got started with Linux." tags = ["linux", "life"] series = ["Bits of My Life"] categories = ["Personal"]
+summary = "First post in a series where I reflect on the early years..." tags = ["linux", "life"] series = ["Bits of My Life"] categories = ["Personal"]